 During this Practical Fridays session, artist and part-time Mandarin teacher Pei will introduce Mandarin characters and pronunciation.

 During the workshop, we will begin with one of the simplest Mandarin characters - 人 Rén (human, person).
 The goal is to familiarize the participants with the basic components of the Mandarin characters; from the strokes, to the units and finally, the assembly.

 We will collectively learn how the characters are formed to depict the pictorial into a meaningful interpretation.
-To conclude, we will practice groups of consonants and vowels with a "four-tone" system, so everyone will then be able to read "PinYing" (the alphabetical spelling of Mandarin).
+To conclude, we will practice groups of initial, final and medial of phoneme with a "four-tone" system, so everyone will then be able to read "PinYing" (the alphabetical spelling of Mandarin).

 The workshop is free, open to the public and will be held in English.
 No prior experience with Mandarin is necessary.

 During this final Theory Tuesdays session at Corner College, Philip Matesic, the founder and coordinator of the discussion group, will host a special event.